DAIC-tud/docs/content/en/docs/manual/software/installing-software.md

 - As a regular Linux user you don't have administrator rights.
 Yet, you can do your normal work, including installing software _in a personal folder_, without needing administrator rights.
 Consequently, you don't need (nor are you allowed) to use the `sudo` or `su` commands that are often shown in manuals.

 - DAIC provides only 8GB of storage in the `/home` directories and the project spaces (`/tudelft.net/...`) are Windows-based leading to problems installing packages with `pip` due to file permission errors.
 However, `/tudelft.net/...` locations are mounted on all nodes.
 Therefore, the recommened way of using your own software and environments is to use containerization and to store your containers under `/tudelft.net/staff-umbrella/...`.
-Check out the [containerization tutorial](/tutorials/containerization) for guidance.
+Check out the [Containerization tutorial](/tutorials/containerization) for guidance.

 {{% alert title="Stop!" color="warning" %}}